lfabani/comp380-proj1/README.md

 Lines 5-9 are repeated n times, once for each sample listed in line 3

 The output data file contains o lines of i trained weights (type: float) followed by one line of o trained bias weights (type: float), each weight separated by a space.
-It then contains a blank line, the chosen alpha, blank line, the chosen theta, blank line, and the chosen convergence threshold
+It then contains a blank line, the chosen alpha, blank line, the chosen theta, blank line, the chosen convergence threshold, blank line, and then all aliases indexed by their significant output neuron.

-If every value in returned output vector is -1, program guesses that the letter is A
+If every value in returned output vector is -1, program asserts that the alias is null